crosscon/context-based-auth-trusted-application/README.md

 ## Build & Installation

 This TA requires running on the CROSSCON HV next to a Linux VM which contains a WiFi driver in order to collect the CSI samples.
 Furthermore, for communicating with this VM, a modified version of OPTEE-OS is required which includes a specific Pseudo TA (see [here](https://github.com/crosscon/context-based-auth-optee-os)).
+The remote side which validates the measurement is implemented [here](https://github.com/crosscon/context-based-auth-remote).

 Building this TA works similar to building other TAs for OPTEE-OS on CROSSCON and depends on the exact build system used.
 [These instructions (step 6)](https://github.com/crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/) can generally be used as guidance.